821869798/carton/README.en.md

 - Create, import, and edit local configs
 - Import remote subscriptions with manual update and auto-update intervals
 - Save per-profile runtime options before startup
+- If you do not have a `sing-box` subscription URL, you can use [`sublink-worker`](https://github.com/7Sageer/sublink-worker); it provides the online tool [`app.sublink.works`](https://app.sublink.works) to convert various subscription formats or protocol links into `sing-box` configs

 ### Node and group enhancements